hardcodes/lmtyas/README.md

     __EOF__
     ```

-    The values for `iss` and `aud` do technically not really matter, they are just meant for the user of the access token. so that they know, what the token is used for.
+    The values for `iss` and `aud` do not really matter technically, they are just meant for the user of the access token. so that they know, what the token is used for.

     - **NOTE1**: `iss` and `aud` will be validated if present in the access token file on the server side!
     - **NOTE2**: Change `127.0.0.1:8844` to a valid DNS name/ip address/port combination that makes sense in your environment and matches the server data.